 This type of saving is suitable first of all for a local alarm/event group (server), when the alarm/event group represents a place in the application where alarm/event items really arise and they are saved to the disk for needs of viewing.
-The window serves for setting the parameters of backup of a filled data file (alarm, event).
-Always when the file is filled by the specified number of records or when the defined time interval elapsed, it is closed and a new file is created with the name consisting of the backups list file name, the time when the file was created and an extension.
-This process proceeds so long until the specified number of backup files is created.
+The window serves for setting the parameters of backup of a filled data file (alarms, events).
+Always when the file is filled by the specified number of records or when the defined time period elapsed, it is closed and a new file is created with the name consisting of the backups list file name, the time when the file was created and an extension.
+This process proceeds so long until the specified the number of backup files is created.
 If next backup has to be created but the number of backups is already spent, then the oldest backup (file) is removed.

 At application launch, a time sorted list of all data files is created in the memory based on the current data files with corresponding prefixes present in the specified folder.
 The sorting is done based on the time information contained in the file name (if the filename time identification fails then the first record is used, or the file modification time is used).
 Therefore it is acceptable to remove (backup) or add some data files while the application is not running.

 In case of a remote alarm/event group (see the configurator "Remote group (client)"), it sets the way of getting the data for the history viewer by file sharing .
 The current alarm state is not transferred by this way.
 The alarm states have to be transferred somehow between groups and to set the states by a script.
 The simplest way, in this case, is to use the data sharing of the alarm/event group by means of the Remote connection over Web setting where both the state viewer (including the alarm confirmation)and the history viewer are active.

 |Folder for files||Path to the folder with data files (text files *.al, *.ev).
 It is recommended to use the PROMOTIC path syntax - see PROMOTIC path to files and folders.
 For example #data:Alarm/. |